EverBrite Light Review: Does it Work?

 The EverBrite light (sometimes written as two words “Ever Brite”) is a solar-powered security light which is advertised on television.
 It offers a constant low-level light which gets brighter when motion is detected.

 The primary advertised benefit of EverBrite is that it is solar powered, meaning you don’t have to hook up any wires or replace batteries in order to use it.
 Because it doesn’t require wires, it can be placed in almost any location.
 The unit charges throughout the day and turns on automatically at night, similar to solar walkway lights.
-Although it offers a peel-and-stick application, we recommend taking advantage of the hole at the top which allows you to better secure it in place with a screw.
+Although it offers a peel-and-stick application, I recommend taking advantage of the hole at the top which allows you to better secure it in place with a screw.
 The instructions note that if you stick it to a painted surface, removing the device later could also remove paint.

 If you are looking for a wide-angle bright floodlight, Ever Brite will probably not fit the bill.
 It does have a decent field of 120 degrees or more, and offers acceptable brightness when at full power brightness.
 It gets brighter (100% illumination) when motion is detected and provides a nice constant dim glow (50% illumination) when there is no motion.
 It is ideal for walkways, patios, and porches.